zillou/elixirschool/_posts/2018-08-01-umbrellas-just-when-it-rains.md

 Before we `mix new` we should pause and consider some simple rules to help guide our decision making process:

 - Is this a simple Application or is it likely to grow in scope and size quickly?
 - Are there multiple distinct and separate internal components to our application?
 - Will multiple people be working on different parts of the code at once?

 If we've answered YES to the above then an Umbrella might be the right choice for your project.

 We'd love to hear your thoughts!
-Are you using Umbrellas applications?
+Are you using Umbrella applications?
 Have you found them helpful or a hinderance?